TabDigital/node-org-checks/README.md

 - __user:__ GitHub user (required)
 - __token:__ GitHub OpenAuth token (required)

+### stale(organization, auth, opts?)
+Check for stale repositories.
+By default projects are considered stale after 6 months of no updates.
+Opts has the following fields:
+- __offset:__ offset in months before a project is considered stale.
+Defaults to 6

 ## Output
 ### stdout(opts)
 Report to stdout.
 If `opts.summary=true` it will report a summary only.